keharaw/Gayta-Science/index.md

 ### Co-Occurrence of Words

+After conducting topic modeling, examining the co-occurrence of words within the resulting topics can provide deeper insight into the relationships between different terms and their meaning within the context of the data.
+By analyzing the patterns in which words appear together, we can gain a better understanding of how topics are defined and the semantic connections between the terms within each topic.

+To build the network plots below, we began by constructing bigrams to identify co-occuring words.
+We then selected the top 20 most common bigrams to be visualised in a network plot.
+We restricted the sample of bigrams to the top 20 for two reasons.
+Firstly, there is a decline in frequency of bigrams beyond this number so the relative importance of the next few bigrams is lessened.
+Secondly, for visualisation purposes, the network becomes very difficult to interpret due to overlapping of networks when the sample gets too large.

 | LGBTQ+ and World Cup | World Cup only |
 | --- | --- |
 | ![Chart 1](Images/bigram_lgbtwc.png) | ![Chart 2](Images/bigram_wc.png) |
+###### *Networks of co-occuring words*

+Looking at the plot on the left, we see five networks.
+Of these, there are four salient topics: Grant Wahl’s death, migrant workers, support for human rights, and anti-LGBTQ+ policy.
+It suggests that people were discussing the banning of rainbow flags and the repurcussions people faced for doing so.
+It also highlights the human rights violations that exist in Qatar that affect not just LGBTQ+ but also migrant workers.
+What this demonstrates is that discussions about one marginalised group may encourage conversations about others.
+The frequency of Tweets about Grant Wahl is also not unexpected due to the theories that suggested his brother’s homosexuality being the reason for his “killing”.

+Looking at the plot on the right, the discussion around the World Cup outside of the LGBTQ+ community seems to be focused solely on football and matches itself.
+The prominent topics that emerge from these plots are betting, the World Cup final, platforms for streaming matches and the drama surrounding Portugal’s coach Fernando Santos.
+Given the highly publicised backlash against Qatar for hosting the World Cup, one might have expected other issues outside their treatment of LGBTQ+ to be a prevalent topic.
+For example, their treatment of migrant workers or women’s rights.
+Furthermore, as the first ever islamic nation to host the world cup, something celebrated by many, it would not be out of place for these discussions to occur more frequently.

+Overall, these diagrams paint a picture of the key topics within these samples of tweets.
+Going beyond topic modelling, these networks have provided context for topics and has provided better insight into the relationships between words that form the topics.
+What this analysis has shown is that discussion of the World Cup outside of the LGBTQ+ community seem to be solely focused around issues of football: the teams, how to watch it, and who to bet on.
+As soon as we bring LGBTQ+ into the picture, not only is their a discussion of the violation of their own rights, but also that of other marginalised groups.
+There are limitations to this analysis, mainly brought on by our sample of tweets ans this will be explored in our limitations section.
+However, the key takeaway from here is that the conversation about the World Cup becomes very sinister once Qatar’s LGBTQ+ violations are brought into the picture.